breedx-splk/anatomy_of_java_instrumentation/README.md

 In this talk, we will perform a detailed dissection of the OpenTelemetry Java agent instrumentation framework.
 We will explore the connective tissue that binds the agent to an application’s behavior and learn how observable telemetry is created automatically.
-With this new understanding as our scalpel, we will slice right in to construct new instrumentation for an example library.
+With this new understanding as our scalpel, we will slice in to construct new instrumentation for an example library.

 ## Approach

-* 5 minutes of background + terminology
+* 5 minutes of background context + terminology
 * 5 minutes gross anatomy (javaagent and bytecode weaving)
-* 10 minutes of api and building instrumentation
+* 10 minutes of instrumentation api and wiring diagram
-* 5 minutes of library
+* 5 minute tour of example library + app
-* 5 minutes of library instrumentation
+* 5 minutes of building library instrumentation
-* 5 minutes of agent instrumentation
+* 5 minutes of building agent instrumentation
-* 5 minutes wiring extension
+* 5 minutes wiring an agent extension
 * 5 minute demo

 ## Outline